Old Bands, New Tracks---Revisiting the Band Model for Robust Hypothesis Testing: Least Favorable Distributions for the Band Model

-We also point out that irrespective of the choice for $\alpha$ in Theorem~\ref{th:band_lfds}, two constants $c_0$, $c_1$ are sufficient to characterize the solution.
+We also point out that irrespective of the choice for $\alpha$ in Theorem~\ref{th:band_lfds}, the two constants $c_0$, $c_1$ are sufficient for characterizing the solution.
 On the one hand, this is a major simplification compared to the six constants introduced in \cite{Kassam1981}.
 On the other hand, it is in perfect analogy to the $\varepsilon$-contamination model and shows how closely the two models are related.

 Let us investigate this relation a bit further.
-The likelihood ratio of the densities in Theorem~\ref{th:band_lfds} can take on six possible values, namely
+The likelihood ratio of the densities in Theorem~\ref{th:band_lfds} can take on six possible values, namely,

+Note that some of the terms can be zero or involve a division by zero, which corresponds to observations that are possible only under one of the hypotheses and hence lead to an unambiguous decision against the impossible hypothesis.
+The first four terms in \eqref{eq:likelihood_cases} are obtained by considering only cases where both $q_0$ and $q_1$ are equal to either the lower or the upper bound of the density band.
+The two remaining terms are obtained as follows: Assuming that $p_1' < q_1 < p_1''$ holds, we have